mnr/writing-wip/kwak-anthology.md

-﻿Downtown Portland was almost cleared of debris.
-Two decades after the earthquake, new buildings were rising to optimistic heights and the river was again flowing.
-Detective Araci Belo considered the view for a full half-minute, then shifted his focus back to the shattered glass between him and downtown.

-This building was one of the two luxury condominiums built by the city.
-The hope was to attract new business and to dispel the perception of Portland as a disaster zone.
-Which it actually was - or had been.
+﻿Two decades after the earthquake, downtown Portland is almost cleared of debris.
+New buildings rise to optimistic heights and the Willamette river flows to the Columbia.
+Detective Araci Belo considered the view for a full half-minute, then shifted his focus back to the shattered glass.
+The room he stands in is on the 33rd floor of a luxury condominium built by the city.
+The hope is to attract new business and dispel the perception of Portland as a disaster zone.

 Araci liked Portland.
 Aside from the constant re-construction, it was clean and friendly.
 It didn't smell and transportation had been planned for efficient travel.
 Most other cities were a scribble of roads, rails, and bike paths placed around existing buildings.